DumpySquare/f5-mock-service/README.md

-# f5-mock-service
+# Welcome to f5-mock-service

-testing service that mocks common f5 rest endpoints
+This service is to mock common f5 rest api endpoints for more rapid testing without having to deploy an actual f5...